hafeezibbad/opening-hours/README.md

 ```bash
 $ make install-and-e2e-test
 ```

+If e2e tests are failing, please make sure that server (``make app-offline``) is running.

-By default the end-to-end tests use the deployment environment (STAGE) specified in [Makefile](https://github.com /hafeezibbad/opening-hours/blob/master/Makefile#L1), but you can run the tests against any other environment as ``STAGE="test" make install-and-e2e-test``.
+By default the e2e tests use the deployment environment (STAGE) specified in [Makefile](https://github.com/hafeezibbad/opening-hours/blob/master/Makefile#L1), but you can run the tests against any other environment as ``STAGE="test" make install-and-e2e-test``.
-If you have modified ``ServerPort`` and/or ``EndpointBaseUrl`` settings in configuration file, or you want to run e2e tests against another deployment, please run e2e tests as ``ENDPOINT_BASE_URL='<base_url>' make e2e-test``
+If you have modified ``ServerPort`` and/or ``EndpointBaseUrl`` settings in configuration file, or you want to run e2e tests against another deployment, please run e2e tests as ``ENDPOINT_BASE_URL='<base_url>' make e2e-test`` Before choosing `ServerPort`, you can check if given port is already in use using command `nc -l <port-number>`

 ---

-**Note**
+**NOTE**

 For the reset of this document, _event_, _timing_event_, _timing_entry_, or simply _timing_ refer to an entry with open /close time information, for example, ``{"type": "open", "value": 3600}``.